Cameras For Filmmaking

 If you can’t afford to buy a camcorder that’s on the prosumer or high-end side, one way to achieve good quality that you may not have thought of, is to look into buying a digital SLR instead.
 An SLR is the kind of camera you’d see a professional photographer carrying around.
 These were mainly used for snapping still photos in the past, but now many digital versions of these cameras have the capability to record full-frame, high-definition video in exquisite quality that meets or exceeds that of many digital camcorders.

 The benefit of having one of these at your disposal is that, as I mentioned above, these cameras generally allow you to manually control most of the visual and light settings that a photographer or high-end filmmaker would.
 In essence, the quality of these cameras is such that each frame looks like a high-resolution photo taken by a professional!
 You can affix any zoom lens you could buy for a photography camera and achieve great depth of field and color reproduction, too.

-There are new models coming out all the time, and I have found that looking into these digital SLR cameras is a great option to find cameras for filmmaking.
+There are new models coming out all the time, but most digital SLR cameras on the consumer market today are perfect, relatively low-cost options for filmmaking.

 Write a comment

 You must be logged in to post a comment.